 It has no evident weapons and it does not even have the potential of great speed.

 As an outcome of its biological-physical characteristics, it is unable to chase its prey.
-Rather, it employs beating hairs referred to as cilia in order to create undetectable water currents that bring its prey straight into its mouth.
+Rather, it employs beating hairs referred to as cilia to create undetectable water currents that bring its prey straight into its mouth.

 The weapons of a sea walnut are surprising and have a harsh efficiency.